jasonrap/KaceBootstrap/README.md

 -------------------------------------------------------------------------
 The original project at GitHub: https://github.com/jasonrap/KaceBootstrap

-This was only forked due to having no ability to directly communicate with the original author, and I wanted to contribute my changes back to the community.
+This was only forked due to having no ability to directly communicate with the original author to collaborate on the original project, and I wanted to contribute my changes back to the community.

 -------------------------------------------------------------------------